vocdoni/docs/docs/architecture/components/process.md

 **Notes:**

 - The `voteType` field indicates the scrutiny method that will be used for the process.
 Any vote package generated with an invalid voteType will be discarded.
-- The list of authorized relays is available on the Process smart contract